blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

 :::

 - All models are automatically downloaded and stored in the folder `config/model_cache/rknn_cache`.
 After upgrading Frigate, you should remove older models to free up space.
 - You can also provide your own `.rknn` model.
 You should not save your own models in the `rknn_cache` folder, store them directly in the `model_cache` folder or another subfolder.
-To convert a model to `.rknn` format see the `rknn-toolkit2` (requires a x86 machine).
+To convert a model to `.rknn` format see the `rknn-toolkit2`.
 Note, that there is only post-processing for the supported models.

 ### Converting your own onnx model to rknn format